ibm-cloud-docs/containers/best-practices.md

 In the command line, you are notified when updates to the `ibmcloud` CLI and plug-ins are available.
 Be sure to keep your CLI up-to-date so that you can use all available commands and options.

 Make sure that [your `kubectl` CLI](/docs/containers?topic=containers-cli-install) client matches the same Kubernetes version as your cluster server.
 [Kubernetes does not support](https://kubernetes.io/releases/version-skew-policy/){: external} `kubectl` client versions that are 2 or more versions apart from the server version (n +/- 2).

+## Regularly rotate your CA certificates
+{: #bp-ca}

+Regular rotation of certificate authority (CA) certificates is recommended for security purposes.
+The steps for CA rotation include reloading or replacing worker nodes, so consider rotating CA certificates whenever you update your worker nodes.
+For more information, see [Rotating CA certificates in your cluster](/docs/containers?topic=containers-cert-rotate).

 ## Document your environment architecture
 {: #bp-3}